wagnertheresa/prescaledFastAdj/README.md

-# FastAdjacency
+# prescaledFastAdj

 Extended version of the [FastAdjacency](https://github.com/dominikbuenger/FastAdjacency) package of Dominik Bünger.

-### Python extension to compute fast approximate multiplication with Gaussian adjacency matrices or with the Hadamard product of the Euclidean distance matrix and the Gaussian adjacency matrix
+### Python extension to compute fast approximate evaluations of the Gaussian kernel, its derivative kernel and the Matérn(1/2) kernel for our paper "Fast Evaluation of Additive Kernels: Feature Arrangement, Fourier Methods and Kernel Derivatives".

+Different to the original [FastAdjacency](https://github.com/dominikbuenger/FastAdjacency), this package enables to evaluate the Gaussian derivative kernel matrix and the Matérn(1/2) kernel.
+Moreover, the data is prescaled before for a transparent and comparable global sensitivity analysis.

+In this package the data scaling happens outside of the package for

 This package provides a Python interface to a part of the [NFFT3](https://github.com/NFFT/nfft) library to quickly approximate adjacency matrices of fully connected graphs with Gaussian edge weights.
-See [test/showcase.ipynb](test/showcase.ipynb) for an overview over the method.
+See [test/showcase.ipynb](test/showcase.ipynb) for an overview of the method.

 # Installation